suncoast-devs/handbook/lessons/career-looking/sample-questions.md

 - Explain Foreign Keys.
 - What are Joins?
-- What is a transactional query and when would I use it?
+- What is a transactional query, and when would I use it?
 - Compare and contrast Relational and NoSQL and give use cases for both.
-- Ever used NoSQL database?
+- Ever used a NoSQL database?
 - Any sharding experience?

 DevOps

 - What exposure have you had with PaaS (Azure, AWS, Google Apps)?
 - What is docker?
-- What is kubernetes?
+- What are kubernetes?
 - Have you ever used a CI server?
 - Talk to me about Horizontal vs. Vertical Scaling solutions.
 - What is Blue-green deployment?